RHudsonH/jhub-docker-gpu/README.md

 Some way to track and allocate GPUs is needed.

+[^quantity_by_number]: I've noticed that this isn't really talked about in the docker documentation.
+I confirmed that it works by testing it, but this may not be a reliable way to request a number of GPUs.
 ### The GPU Allocator ###

 The GPU Allocator is a simple api that I've written using flask.
 Using it's REST API i can be populated with a list of uuids, which it will store and track.
 Before launching a single user server it can be querried for an available gpu uuid that can be requested when creating the new single user server container.